Don (2006 Hindi film): Critical response

-Planet Bollywood gave a rating of a 7 out of 10, particularly praising the twist ending, and wrote, "The Don of the 21st century is stylish with flaws, yet, you do enjoy the experience of watching it in the cinema."
+PlanetBollywood.com gave a rating of a 7 out of 10, particularly praising the twist ending, and wrote, "The Don of the 21st century is stylish with flaws, yet, you do enjoy the experience of watching it in the cinema."
 While labelling the film a "disappointment", film critic Sukanya Verma questioned Akhtar's decision behind remaking an important film.
 She further criticised Akhtar for taking a fairly simple but engaging storyline, and turning it into a shockingly unimaginative adaptation.
 Verma also found Khan to be inconsistent in the dual roles.
 Giving a 1 out of 5, film critic Rajeev Masand panned the film, terming it an exercise in indulgence, and wrote, "Spiffily shot and stylishly packaged, the new Don may wear a new look, but what it's clearly lacking is the raw energy, the unpredictability of Chandra Barot's original thriller."

 Accolades

-Sequel
+Sequels

-A sequel entitled Don 2, also directed by Akhtar, was released on 23December 2011.
-Khan, Chopra, Irani, and Puri reprise their roles as Don, Roma, DeSilva alias Vardhan, and Malik, respectively.
+A sequel titled Don 2, also directed by Farhan Akhtar, was released on 23 December 2011.
+Shah Rukh Khan, Priyanka Chopra, Boman Irani, and Om Puri reprised their roles as Don, Roma, Vardhaan, and Malik, respectively.
+The film was set five years after the events of Don and follows Don as he attempts to take over the European drug cartel.

+Following the commercial success of Don 2, discussions regarding a third installment began circulating.
+While early reports suggested that Akhtar would reunite with Khan and Chopra for a continuation of the series, both actors eventually exited the project.
+Instead, Akhtar and Excel Entertainment opted for a new storyline with an entirely different cast.
+In 2023, Don 3 was officially announced, with Ranveer Singh cast in the lead role and Kiara Advani confirmed as the female lead.